This is a very delicious and rich yellow cake recipe with chocolate frosting. It is one I first made while testing multiple yellow cake recipes.

 - Combine the milk and vanilla in a measuring cup.

-- When the creamed mixture start to look fluffy, turn mixer up and add the egg/yolk mixture gradually by spoonfuls (I did 6-8 additions), making sure mixture comes together fully after each addition.
+- When the creamed mixture start to look fluffy, add the egg/yolk mixture gradually, making sure mixture comes together fully after each addition.
 Scrape down bowl and continue mixing until uniform.

-- By hand or with very lowest speed of blender (I always do this by hand, especially when using all purpose flour), add the flour mixture and milk mixture alternately, beginning with flour and ending with flour so that you add dry, wet, dry, wet, dry.
+- By hand or with very lowest speed of mixer, add the flour mixture and milk mixture alternately, beginning with flour and ending with flour so that you add dry, wet, dry, wet, dry.
 When all flour and liquid is incorporated and batter appears uniform, divide batter among the pans.

 - Bake at 350 degrees F until done.
 My cake was done in about 28 minutes, but all ovens are different so check at 18 min.Cake is done when middle bounces back and/or small sharp knife inserted in center comes out clean and sides pull away from pan.

-- Frosting: Off the heat, combine the sugar, flour and cocoa in a small (2 qt) saucepan.
-Gradually add milk and whisk until smooth.
+- Off the heat, combine the sugar, flour and cocoa in a small saucepan.
+Gradually whisk in the milk.

 - Put the mixture over medium heat and cook, whisking constantly, until mixture thickens and boils.
 Reduce heat to low, cook 2 more minutes, whisking all the while.
 Remove saucepan from heat; cool completely.
 This should take 40 minutes to an hour.
 At this point, you might want to go ahead and melt your chocolate so it too will be cool.